gabrielfuenmar/oceanmesh/README.md

 Output:

-  File of Array of Numpy Array that includes an array of the points and an array of the point combinations by index, that creates every triangle mesh.
+  File of Array of Numpy Arrays (.npz) that includes an array of points (lon,lat) and an array of the point combinations by index that creates every triangle mesh.

 Code development: